aivarsk/aivarsk.github.io/about.md

 You can reach me via e-mail: [aivars.kalvans@gmail.com](mailto:aivars.kalvans@gmail.com)

 <small>
+I write to think, I write to record, I write to put my thoughts together.
 Since I had some issues before:<br/>
 The information in this weblog is provided “AS IS” with no warranties, and confers no rights.
 This weblog does not represent the thoughts, intentions, plans or strategies of my employer.
 It is solely my opinion.</small>